SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 As both the target and the indicator emphasize ICT, we have an extra focus on ICT.
 However, all forms of enabling technologies may be included as relevant as long as they promote the empowerment of women.

-United Nations' "Women’s Empowerment, SDGs and ICT", https://www.unapcict.org/sites/default/files/inline-files/Module_C1.pdf, defines ICT as: "ICT refers to all technology for creating, manipulating, storing, managing, sending and receiving information.
+"Women’s Empowerment, SDGs and ICT" from UN APCICT defines ICT as: "ICT refers to all technology for creating, manipulating, storing, managing, sending and receiving information.
 ICT encompasses a wide range of multimedia and communication tools.
-It can include, but is not limited to, old media such as radio, television and telephone, as well as new media networks (fixed or wireless Internet), hardware (computers, mobile phones, tablets, etc.) and software (social media services, multimedia applications, mobile apps, etc.)" (p.
-31)
+It can include, but is not limited to, old media such as radio, television and telephone, as well as new media networks (fixed or wireless Internet), hardware (computers, mobile phones, tablets, etc.) and software (social media services, multimedia applications, mobile apps, etc.)" <a href="#f4li">(UN APCICT, 2016, p.31)</a>.

-For definitions of gender equality and empowerment we use "Gender equality: Glossary of Terms and Concepts" from UNICEF: (https://www.unicef.org/rosa/media/1761/file/Genderglossarytermsandconcepts.pdf )
+For definitions of gender equality and empowerment we use "Gender equality: Glossary of Terms and Concepts" from UNICEF <a href="#f5li">(UNICEF, 2017)</a>.

 This query consists of 1? phrases......